Isometric embeddings into $C(K)$-spaces doing stable phase retrieval: Introduction

 \begin{defi} Let $E$ be a subspace of a Banach lattice $X$.
 Given $\eps>0$, we say that $f,g\in S_{E}$ is a \emph{(normalized) $\eps$-almost disjoint pair} if $\||f|\wedge|g|\|\leq \eps$.
 If $E$ contains $\varepsilon$-almost disjoint pairs for every $\varepsilon>0$, we say that $E$ contains \emph{almost disjoint pairs}. \end{defi}

 In fact, almost disjoint pairs were used in \cite[Theorem 3.4]{FOPT} to provide a powerful characterization of SPR for real scalars, which reads as follows: the subspaces of a Banach lattice which do stable phase retrieval are precisely those that do not contain almost disjoint pairs.
 We present below a refinement of this result due to E. Bilokopytov \cite[Proposition 3.4]{Eugene}.
-It is also worth mentioning that a complex version of it was established in \cite[Theorem 2.8]{CGH}.

-\begin{theorem} Let $E$ be a subspace of a (real) Banach lattice $X$, and let $C>0$ be a constant. $E$ does $C$-SPR if and only if $E$ does not contain any $\frac{1}{C}$-almost disjoint pair.
+\begin{theorem} Let $E$ be a subspace of a real Banach lattice $X$, and let $C>0$ be a constant. $E$ does $C$-SPR if and only if $E$ does not contain any $\frac{1}{C}$-almost disjoint pair.
 In particular, $E$ does SPR if and only if it does not contain almost disjoint pairs. \end{theorem}

+It is also worth mentioning that a complex version of the above statement was established in \cite[Theorem 2.7]{CGH}.
+In the complex case, we can only guarantee one of the implications of the previous theorem: if a subspace of a complex Banach lattice does SPR, then it does not contain almost disjoint pairs.
+More precisely, one can show the following \cite[Proposition 2.5]{CGH}: